antononcube/RakuForPrediction-book/Part-0-Introduction/00-00-Introduction.md

 The programming language [Raku](https://raku.org) is used for the implementation and its features has heavily influenced many details of the architectural design.

-More specifically the book has two primary goals:
+More specifically the book has three primary goals:

-1. The introduction of a simple, operational, and extendable system of natural language commands for computational workflows.
+1. The introduction of a simple, operational, and extendable system of natural Domain Specific Languages (DSLs) for the specification of computational workflows.

-2. The description of a software architecture and its Raku implementation of a system that interprets natural language commands into executable programming code of computational workflows.
+2. The description of a general strategy and software architecture of a system that translates sequences of sentences of those natural DSLs into executable code for different programming languages (and packages in them.)

+3. The Raku implementation of such software system and how Raku can be used to utilize it.

 The system described in the book is ***multi-language*** from both natural language and programming language perspectives.
 (See Figure "DSLs-Interpreter-Simple".)